DogukanBaloglu/rickandmorty/README.md

  RICK AND MORTY CLIENT
 =======================

   *Python implementation for the Rick and Morty API (https://rickandmortyapi.com/)*
- All methods return json

  # Installation:

      pip install rickandmorty